Chelsea-Dover/front-end-101/CSS/notes/where_to_put_css.md

 - external

 ## Inline
-Inline css is the least desirable out of the three because it can be quite hard for maintain.
+Inline css is the least desirable out of the three because it can be quite hard to maintain.
 In the CSS hierarchy it is one of the most unique, therefor it will override almost all other CSS.

 The way to add inline style to your HTML is by using the `style` attribute.
 Here's an example:
 `<p style="background:red;">hello!</p>`